PaLeroy/phd_defense/talk.md

 .footnote[Leroy, P., Ernst, D., Geurts, P., Louppe, G., Pisane, J.,  Sabatelli, M. (2020).
 QVMix and QVMix-Max: Extending the Deep Quality-Value Family of Algorithms to Cooperative Multi-Agent Reinforcement Learning.]

 ---
+class: middle

-# QVMix
+## QVMix

-- New value based methods for Dec-POMDP:
+- New value-based methods for Dec-POMDP.

 - Learning $V$ as a target for learning $Q$.